michaelpatrickpurcell/prophecy/README.md

 An _Object_ is a person, place, or thing that appears in the story.
 An _Aspect_ is a word or short phrase that describes something noteworthy about an Object.
 Each Aspect is _Attached_ to a single Object.

+Players should use an index card to represent each Object and a sticky note to represent each Aspect.
+If an Aspect is Attached to an Object, then the players should stick the sticky note representing that Aspect to the index card representing that Object.

 <!-- __Example__